Adult Faith FormationTo expand substantially the religious education of the parish at all levels.

 For more information call the rectory at 610 688 4584.

 Walking With Purpose

-Walking with Purpose is a Catholic women’s Bible study that aims to bring women to a deeper personal relationship with Jesus Christ by offering personal study and small group discussion that link our everyday challenges and struggles with the solutions given to us through the teachings of Christ and the Roman Catholic Church.
-For more information, check out the website www.Walkingwithpurpose.com.
+Walking with Purpose aims to bring women to a closer relationship with Christ.
+Personal study and small group discussions at WWP each week link our everyday challenges with the solutions given to us through the teachings of Christ and the Catholic Church.

 Interested in learning more?
 For questions or to sign up, please contact Maureen Reilly at 610-745-6320 or firstname.lastname@example.org, or visit Walking with Purpose online at www.walkingwithpurpose.com/location/st.katharine-of-siena for more information.